csinva/csinva.github.io/_notes/research_ovws/ovw_transformers.md

   - Identifies a small handful of decisive attention heads in this case
 - Amnesic Probing: Behavioral Explanation with Amnesic Counterfactuals ([elazar, ..., goldberg, 2021](https://arxiv.org/pdf/2006.00995.pdf)) - measure the importance of specific info within a model by introducing a causal intervention to erase that information, then observing the causal effects

-## dataset explanation
+## dataset / module explanation

+- dataset explanation
   - iPrompt: Explaining Patterns in Data with Language Models via Interpretable Autoprompting ([singh, morris, ...gao, 2022](https://arxiv.org/abs/2210.01848) ) - prompting approach
   - Instruction Induction: From Few Examples to Natural Language Task Descriptions ([honovich...bowman, levy 2022](https://arxiv.org/abs/2205.10782)) - directly query model with prompt to search for task description
   - D3: Describing Differences between Text Distributions with Natural Language ([zhong, snell, klein, & steinhardt, 2022](https://arxiv.org/abs/2201.12323)) - finetune an LLM to directly describe difference between 2 text distrs
     - D5: Goal Driven Discovery of Distributional Differences via Language Descriptions ([zhong, zhang, ..., klein, & steinhardt, 2023](https://arxiv.org/abs/2302.14233)) - add dataset-specific prompt + evaluation on larger set of 675 datasets
     - technically this is just learning a classifier, where the classifier is a natural-language string
     - method
       - proposer network generates hypotheses
       - verifier networks looks at all samples in the dataset (since proposer couldn't fit them all in context) and returns how accurate the hypotheses were
       - some tricks
         - select samples which are "representative" of a class by predicting with another LLM
         - have a pool of 302 manual hypotheses they usefor seeding

     - GSCLIP : A Framework for Explaining Distribution Shifts in Natural Language ([zhu...james zou, 2022](https://arxiv.org/abs/2206.15007)) - automatically explain dataset-level distribution shifts (in image datasets) with natural language

+- module explanation
+  - Language models can explain neurons in language models ([bills, cammarata, ...saunders, 2023, openai](https://openaipublic.blob.core.windows.net/neuron-explainer/paper/index.html))
+    - goal: explain a neuron
+      - step 1: summarize (token, activation) pairs into an explanation
+      - step 2: create simulated neuron that outputs activations given tokens
+      - step 3: check correlation of simulated neuron outputs with real neuron outputs
+    - their [unigram baseline](https://openaipublic.blob.core.windows.net/neuron-explainer/paper/index.html) summarizes top unigrams into a string
+    - they use synthetic generated data to revise the explanation
+    - they also do some recovery tests on "neuron puzzles"
+  - MILAN: Natural Language Descriptions of Deep Visual Features ([hernandez...david bau...torallba, andreas, 2022](https://openreview.net/forum?id=NudBMY-tzDr)) - given a neuron, generates a natural-language string that maximizes pointwise mutual information with the image regions in which the neuron is active

 ## connecting with rules